mengnanxuds/RecommendationSystem_Movies/Readme.md

 - **Rating**: The rating given by a user to a particular movie (e.g., on a scale of 1 to 5).
 - **Timestamp**: The time when the rating was provided.

 This dataset is essential for training and evaluating the recommendation models.
 It can be used to build both collaborative filtering and content-based filtering models.
 The source of the dataset is a publicly available movie dataset, ensuring compliance with data privacy and usage guidelines.
-It contains user-item interactions that are used to train and evaluate the recommendation models.

 ---